philipp-baumann/swiss-mid-ir-ssl_spectra_version1/README.md

-On Windows, you can follow the instructions [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage), where you are referred to download and execute the `.exe` file provide [here](https://git-lfs.github.com/) (installer).
+On Windows, you can follow the instructions [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage), where you are referred to download and execute the `.exe` file provided [here](https://git-lfs.github.com/) (installer).

 To enable it for your local user, you need to only type once to activate